rustyrussell/pettycoin/_posts/2014-11-05-Playing-with-invertible-bloom-lookup-tables-and-bitcoin-transactions.md

 ### Smaller IBLTs ###

-As expected it's not linear: doubling gives us less than double the number of transactions we can recover.
+Using more memory (bandwitdh) for the IBLT is not a linear tradeoff: doubling gives us less than double the number of transactions we can recover.
 But conversely, if we shrink down to 1/33 the size, we can still recover 30 transactions (this map uses the 64 byte slices from above):

 ![Recovery success with 64 byte slices, 30k map](https://rustyrussell.github.io/pettycoin/images/heatmap-64-byte-30k.svg "Recovery success with 64 byte slices, 30k map")